 1964 Plymouth Barracuda

-The Plymouth Barracuda was a cousin to the classic Pontiac GTO and Ford Mustang and it came to being about the same time, in April of 1964.
+The classic Plymouth Barracuda was a cousin to the classic Pontiac GTO and Ford Mustang and it came to being about the same time, in April of 1964.
 Just as the GTO evolved from the Tempest and the Mustang evolved from the Falcon, the Barracuda started life as a Plymouth Valiant with a large glass rear window.
 All three vehicles had similar leaf spring rear suspensions but the Barracuda featured torsion bars rather than coil springs in the front which proved to give it a better ride.

 The early Barracudas came with a 273 cubic inch V-8 that only developed 180 horsepower and a two-speed push-button Torqueflite automatic transmission.
 When compared to the GTO and Mustang its initial appeal to young drivers was lackluster and while the fastback design would be copied by both Chevrolet and Ford over the years the 2,000 square inches of rear glass looked a bit awkward at the time.
 The interior was "sportified" with bucket seats but the dashboard was unexciting and the rear seats were uncomfortable.
 However one appealing feature was that the back seat folded down to extend cargo space into the trunk.